aio-libs/aiohttp/docs/client_reference.rst

       .. versionadded:: 2.0.8

-   :param int throttle_dns: When simultanious requests get into the server and
+   :param int throttle_dns: When simultaneous requests get into the server and
-      there is a miss in the cache only one request wll end up making the DNS resolution .
+      there is a miss in the cache only one request will end up making the DNS resolution.
 By default False.

-      .. versionadded:: 2.1.0
+      .. versionadded:: 2.2.0

    :param aiohttp.abc.AbstractResolver resolver: Custom resolver
       instance to use.  ``aiohttp.DefaultResolver`` by